• Travel over 50 – We are old not dead!

 Alongside the well-known beaches of Pembrokeshire, you find an abundance of tiny coves and inlets too.

-You’re spoiled for choice: these picturesque places are dotted all around the Pembrokeshire coastline.
-And so secluded are they that they’re often yours and yours alone to enjoy.
+You’re spoiled for choice: these picturesque places are dotted all around the Pembrokeshire coastline and don’t forget to visit the magnificent Pembroke Castle when you are in the area.

 If you want to escape the hustle and bustle of better-known beaches, I wholeheartedly recommend speaking with locals and stepping off the beaten path to find these heavenly places.